jameskeller08/it-s-a-auto-installer-qemu/README.md

 Before we start worrying about space we need to worry about how much ram you have. you need at least I would say 8GB of RAM to install some of these

-You will need 50 gigs Plus in size to install Windows 10 21H1
+You will need 50 gigs Plus in size to install Windows 10 21H1 x64

-You will need 50 gigs Plus in size to install ubuntu-26.04
+You will need 50 gigs Plus in size to install ubuntu-26.04 x64

-You will need 50 gigs Plus in size to install windows7
+You will need 50 gigs Plus in size to install windows 7 x64

 You will need 20 gigs Plus in size to install windowsxp x86

 You will need 20 gigs Plus in size to install windows98 x86

+You will need 50 gigs Plus in size to install linuxmint x64

 And for all of them to be installed at once you would need 190gb also the Windows 7 iso download is very slow so I will be trying to update in the next release with a better one